How to use a hydrometer

 - 6

-Read at the bottom of the meniscus — surface tension causes the liquid to curve upward where it meets the hydrometer stem.
+The meniscus is when surface tension causes the liquid to curve upward where it meets the hydrometer stem: you can see it if you are surface level.
 Read the scale at the lowest point of this curve, not the raised edges.
+It is usually going to be about 0.001–0.002 SG points off.
+Dark meads can be hard to read, shining a light through the jar can help.

 - 7